 Planning a wedding on a budget doesn’t mean you have to cut back on the things you really want.
 A frugal bride is a smart bride who knows that a little planning and ingenuity can go a long way.

 Do you have any frugal wedding ideas for brides on a budget?
 I’d love to hear your ideas and experiences in the comments!
-And for even more inspiration, be sure to check out our Pinterest board for other DIY and money-saving wedding ideas, tips, and trends.
+And for even more inspiration, be sure to check out our Pinterest board and browse 77 Diamond’s Guide to Sustainable, Zero-Waste, Ethical Weddings.